 Therapeutic Horsemanship background: Started as a volunteer at a center in Houston in 1988.
 Over the years has served as Client Coordinator, Board Member, Program Director and Executive Director.
-Guided two centers through multiple successful center accreditations and re-accreditations.
+Guided three centers through multiple successful center accreditations and re-accreditations.

 Professional Association of Therapeutic Horsemanship, Int'l (PATH) association.: